awslabs/graphstorm/docs/source/cli/model-training-inference/index.rst

 GraphStorm Model Training and Inference
 ========================================

-Once users convert your raw data into the partitioned DGL distributed graphs by using the :ref:`GraphStorm Graph Construction <graph_construction>` user guide, you can use Graphstorm CLIs to train GML models and do inference on a signle machine if there is one partition only, or on a distributed environment, such as a Linux cluster, for multiple partition graphs.
+Once your raw data are converted into partitioned DGL distributed graphs by using the :ref:`GraphStorm Graph Construction <graph_construction>` user guide, you can use Graphstorm CLIs to train GML models and do inference on a signle machine if there is one partition only, or on a distributed environment, such as a Linux cluster, for multiple partition graphs.

 This section provides guidelines of GraphStorm model training and inference on :ref:`signle machine <single-machine-training-inference>`, :ref:`distributed clusters <distributed-cluster>`, and :ref:`Amazon SageMaker <distributed-sagemaker>`.